hn/seagate-blackarmor-nas/README.md

 ### Flashing Das U-Boot bootloader

-This step is only necessary for the very first installation or if you're upgrading from Debian 9 Stretch to Debian 10 Buster.
-If you're updating within the same Debian release or re-installing, directly skip to [Starting Debian installation](#Starting-Debian-installation).
+This step is only necessary for the very first installation.
+If you're updating or re-installing Debian, directly skip to [Starting Debian installation](#Starting-Debian-installation).

 Use the serial terminal to stop the Seagate boot process and to show the ethernet MAC address: